Meet EPA Microbiologist Eric Villegas, Ph.D.

 I would have been a photographer or a medical illustrator.
 I was close to graduating with a double major in Fine Arts and Biology as an undergraduate, but then an opportunity to volunteer to work in a research lab isolating mitochondrial DNA from bacteria came up, which really pushed me to pursue research.

 Any advice for students considering a career in science?

-My wife is also a scientist so you can imagine the kinds of conversations we have at home and with our children!
+My wife is also a scientist so you can imagine the dinner conversations we have at home and with our children!
 Science is really a lifestyle.
 It’s not easy and you can’t just do it forty hours a week.
-You need passion, patience, and perseverance because some projects take years and you don’t know if they’ll work or not.
+You need passion, patience, and perseverance because some projects can take years and you don’t even know if they’ll work or not.

 Editor's Note: The opinions expressed herein are those of the researcher alone.
 EPA does not endorse the opinions or positions expressed.